Skip to main content

 14. Into The Sun

-Ryan Tedder has teased that Arirang is "one of the most crazy things" he's ever worked on and even praised the members for their talent.
+Ryan Tedder previously said that Arirang is "one of the most crazy things" he's ever worked on and even praised the members for their talent.

 READ NEXT: